 In an action under section 28A of this Act, if the warden considers if impracticable or inexpedient to assess the amount of compensation to be paid in full satisfaction for the damage sustained by the lessee to the improvements and consequential damage, he may on the application of a party or of his own motion give judgment or make a declaration as to the compensation payable in respect of any specified period and in respect of the whole or part of the total claim or compensation.

-[Section 28B inserted by No. 66 of 1954 s.
+[Section 28B inserted: No. 66 of 1954 s.
 8.]

 28C.
 Security for compensation